Smart motorway: Reduced relative cost

 In 2007 it was estimated that ATM could be introduced within two years at a cost of around £5-15 million per mile as opposed to 10 years and £79 million per mile for widening.

 In Autumn 2018, alteration of the M4 between junctions 3 and 12 was commenced, a length of 32 miles (51 km).
 Construction was completed in March 2022, but as of July 2022 calibration work of some sections is still underway.
 The cost was £848 million, representing £26.5 million per mile (£16.6 million per km).
-Emergency stopping areas in this section of the M4 have been provided every 1.3 miles (2.1km).
+Emergency stopping areas in this section of the M4 have been provided every 1.3 miles (2.1 km).

 Initial experiments

 The M42 scheme was initially run as an experiment and a Highways Agency report into the first six months of the scheme showed a reduction in variability of journey times of up to 27%.
 The journey time statistics can be broken down to show that northbound journey times were reduced by 26%, equating to an average reduction of 4 minutes as compared to the period when the variable speed limits were on, but the hard shoulder was not being used, and 9% southbound (equating to 1 minute) during the afternoon rush hour.
 The report also indicated a fall in the number of accidents from over 5 a month to 1.5 per month on average.
 The Agency did state that normally accident statistics should be compared over a 3-year period, so the initial results should be treated with caution.
 They also stated that no accidents had been caused by hard shoulder use as a normal lane.
 The report also stated that there had been a 10% fall in pollution and 4% fall in fuel consumption.
 The report also indicated a compliance rate of 98% to the indicated speed limits when using the hard shoulder.
 For comparison, before the introduction of mandatory speed limits at road works, the compliance rate was 10% as opposed to 89% afterwards, showing a similar effect.